Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

    If the `firmwareVersion` from the FAS image matches the `fromFirmwareVersion` from the FAS action, the firmware is at the latest version and no update is needed.

-2. Use the imageID from the `cray images list` in the previous step and add the following line to the action JSON file, replacing *IMAGEID* with the imageID.
+2. Use the `imageID` from the `cray images list` in the previous step and add the following line to the action JSON file, replacing *IMAGEID* with the `imageID`.

      In this example, the value would be: `ff268e8a-8f73-414f-a9c7-737a34bb02fc`.